 Scam Alert: Pickpockets

 Wherever you travel, always keep an eye on your valuables.
 There are countless ways thieves will take advantage of unwary travelers and swipe their money or devices.
 Avoid areas where pickpocketing is widely reported.
 If you do go to a place where that’s a pervasive problem, educate yourself on the most common tricks.
 Maybe it will be a simple matter of bumping into you and grabbing your wallet.
 Perhaps it will be a more complicated scheme where a child tries to sell you something to distract your attention.
 The important thing is to stay alert and keep yourself informed of the dangers.
-Just a few simple steps will help you have a fun and scam-free trip — no matter where your adventures may take you.
+Just a few simple steps will help you have a fun and scam-free trip the next time you score cheap international flights — no matter where your adventures may take you.

 Have you heard of any other scams that travelers may have to face?
 Let us know about them in the comments.